 - Finally, be aware that hearing of sudden or violent death can throw up traumatic emotions in all of us.
 If this has been triggered in you, and you are finding it difficult to cope with it, do consider finding help.

-When a person commits suicide the shock of their action can feel like the force of a tsunami.
+When a person takes their own life, the shock of their action can feel like the force of a tsunami.
 It often leaves even those on the periphery of the person’s life shocked, shaken and helpless to know what to do.

 Suicide carries a stigma, partly because it is hard to take on board the extent of despair and hopelessness that could make someone kill themselves.
 Partly because there is always police involvement and a coroner’s inquest (often reported by local media) into the cause of death, so it becomes a public story.
 Partly perhaps because many friends and relatives, even neighbours and acquaintances, can feel outraged at such a ‘selfish’ act, or find that their religious or spiritual beliefs have been affronted, or perhaps they feel guilty for not ‘having done enough’, ‘spotted the signs’, or said something that could have stopped it.

-So knowing what to say to someone whose relative or friend has committed suicide can be very challenging.
+So knowing what to say to someone whose relative or friend has died by suicide can be very challenging.

 - Be available and be there.

 - Do not push your own beliefs, religious or otherwise.